 The San Marcos River is a spring-fed river that flows from its source, the San Marcos Springs in San Marcos, Texas 75 miles south to the Guadalupe River confluence in Gonzales County, Texas.
 Its cool, clear waters offer year-round recreation such as swimming, tubing, kayaking and stand up paddleboarding.
 It is home to several threatened and endangered species including the Texas Blind Salamander, San Marcos Salamander, Fountain Darter, San Marcos Gambusia, and Texas Wild Rice.
 The San Marcos Springs is also the starting point for the Texas Water Safari, a 262-mile source-to-sea canoe race to the Gulf of Mexico.
 This race is appropriately dubbed “The World’s Toughest Canoe Race.”

 My friend Brian and I have chosen to attempt the first self-supported stand up paddleboard descent of the San Marcos River for a variety of reasons.
 First and foremost, we are both scientists; I am a Wildlife Biologist and Brian is a Hydrogeologist.
 The San Marcos River is one of the most biologically diverse aquatic ecosystems in the southwest United States with opportunities to observe hundreds of different species up close.
-Paddling the entire river also gives a rare firsthand view of the awesome destructive and live-giving power of the river.
+Paddling the entire river also gives a rare firsthand view of the awesome destructive and life-giving power of the river.
 We hope that this trip will allow us to raise awareness of how biologically diverse and fragile the San Marcos river ecosystem is, and the many threats that the river faces, from groundwater pumping to pollution from urbanized runoff.

 Our plan for the trip is to complete the entire 75-mile trip in three to four days beginning in late September or early October, depending on weather and streamflow conditions.
 Maintaining a pace of 18 to 25 miles per day will allow us to pack light and more easily complete the numerous dam and low water crossing portages along our route.
 We will rely on hammock camping in cypress and oak trees along the river as our primary sleep strategy, with a backpacking sleeping pad and our boards as a backup.